ScrimpyCat/CommonGameKit/src/scripting/README.md

 Expression Language
 ===================

 This is the scripting and data format language used by the engine.
-Originally intended on using Scheme, but due to difficulties with getting the implementation I wanted to use and just wanting to quickly move onto the handling the config file, I decided to just roll a basic limited language.
-As I kept changing bits of it here and there, I've ended up keeping it for the time being.
+Originally intended on using Scheme, but due to difficulties with getting the implementation I wanted to use to work and just wanting to quickly move onto the handling the config file, I decided to just roll a basic limited language.
+As I kept changing bits of it here and there, I ended up keeping it.

 Todo